FDio/csit/docs/report/introduction/methodology_nat44.rst

 This profile uses a small transaction of "request-response" type, with several packets simulating data payload.

-Client sends 33 packets and closes immediately.
+Client sends 5 packets and closes immediately.
-Server reads all 33 packets (needed to avoid late packets creating new server instances), then sends 33 packets and closes.
+Server reads all 5 packets (needed to avoid late packets creating new server instances), then sends 5 packets and closes.
-The value 33 was chosen ad-hoc (1 "protocol" packet and 32 "data" packets).
+The value 5 was chosen to mirror what TCP PPS (see below) choses.
-It is possible other values would still be safe from avoiding overlapping transactions point of view.

-..
-    TODO: 32 was chosen as it is a batch size DPDK driver puts on the PCIe bus at a time.
-May want to verify this with TRex ASTF devs and see if better UDP transaction sizes can be found to yield higher performance out of TRex.

-In principle, packet size is configurable, but currently used tests apply only one value (64 bytes frame) for both "protocol" and "data" packets.
+Packet size is configurable, currently we have tests for 100, 1518 and 9000 bytes frame (to match size of TCP PPS data frames, see below).

-As this is a PPS tests, we do not track the big 66 packet transaction.
+As this is a PPS test, we do not track the whole 10 packet transaction.
-Similarly to stateless tests, we treat each packet as a "transaction" for search algorthm purposes.
+Similarly to stateless tests, we treat each packet as a "transaction" for search algorthm packet loss purposes.
 Therefore a "transaction" is attempted when opacket counter on client or server side is increased.
 Transaction is successful if ipacket counter on client or server side is increased.

-If one of 33 client packets is lost, server instance will get stuck in the reading phase.
-This probably decreases TRex performance, but it leads to more stable results.
+If one of 5 client packets is lost, server instance will get stuck in the reading phase.
+This probably decreases TRex performance, but it leads to more stable results then alternatives.

 TCP PPS
 ~~~~~~~

 This profile uses a small transaction of "request-response" type,
-with some data size to be transferred both ways.
+with some data amount to be transferred both ways.

-Client connects, sends 11111 bytes of data, receives 11111 of data and closes.
+Client connects, sends 5 data packets worth of data,
+receives 5 data packets worth of data and closes its side of the connection.
-Server accepts connection, reads 11111 bytes of data, sends 11111 bytes
+Server accepts connection, reads 5 data packets worth of data,
-of data and closes.
+sends 5 data packets worth of data and closes its side of the connection.
 Server read is needed to avoid premature close and second server instance.
-Client read is not stricly needed, but acks help TRex to close server quickly,
+Client read is not stricly needed, but acks allow TRex to close
-thus saving CPU and improving performance.
+the server instance quickly, thus saving CPU and improving performance.

-The value of 11111 bytes was chosen ad-hoc.
-It leads to 22 packets
+The number 5 of data packets was chosen so TRex is able to send them
+in a single burst, even with 9000 byte frame size (TRex has a hard limit
+on initial window size).
+That leads to 16 packets (9 of them in c2s direction) to be exchanged
-(11 each direction) to be exchanged if no loss occurs.
+if no loss occurs.
-In principle, size of data packets is configurable via setting
+The size of data packets is controlled by the traffic profile setting
-maximum segment size.
-Currently that is not applied, so the TRex default value
+the appropriate maximum segment size.
+Due to TRex restrictions,
-(1460 bytes) is used, while the test name still (wrongly) mentions
-64 byte frame size.
+the minimal size for IPv6 data frame achievable by this method is 70 bytes,
+which is more than our usual minimum of 64 bytes.
+For that reason, the minimal frame size tested is 100 bytes
+(that allows room for eventually adding IPv6 ASTF tests),
+1518 bytes and 9000 bytes.

 Exactly as in UDP_PPS, ipackets and opackets counters are used for counting
 "transactions" (in fact packets).

-If packet loss occurs, there is large transaction overlap, even if most
+If packet loss occurs, there can be large transaction overlap, even if most
 ASTF programs finish eventually.
-This leads to big duration stretching
+This can leads to big duration stretching
 and somehow uneven rate of packets sent.
 This makes it hard to interpret
 MRR results, but NDR and PDR results tend to be stable enough.